mbrandonw/mbrandonw.github.io/_drafts/algebra-and-types.md

 author: Brandon Williams
 ---

-There is a wonderful correspondence between Swift’s types and plain ole algebra.
+There is a wonderful correspondence between Swift types and algebra.
 Turns out that forming enums and structs is analogous to taking sums and products of integers.
-Understanding this connection can help one to model data in a more precise way by simplify types via factoring and removing invalid states from the type.
-It’s much akin to how one might rewrite the algebraic expression `a * b + a * c` as `a * (b + c)`.
+Understanding this connection can help one to model data in a more precise way by simplifying the types via factoring and removing invalid states from the type.
+The process is akin to how one might rewrite the algebraic expression `a * b + a * c` as `a * (b + c)`.

 ## Enums and Structs